-2.1 Setting up the sandbox
+2.1 Setting up the workspace

 Open Eclipse, create a new Eclipse workspace if you don't have one already.
+You are now to check out a module teamXX/BridgeSimulator.
+Your supervisor will assign you a number to replace XX in this name.
+Make sure you check out the subdirectory BridgeSimulator, and not the whole teamXX directory!

-Check out the module from the repository on the CVS host cvs.cs.lth.se using your pserver CVS account and password that you have received earlier.
-Your supervisor will assign you a number to replace XX in the module name.
+The module is in the repository /local/cvs/eda260/testlab on the CVS host cvs.cs.lth.se, and you should use the pserver CVS account and password that you have received earlier.
 Here is how you check out the module: